thedataquarry/zola-blog/content/posts/path-to-becoming-a-rustacean/index.md

 I've been learning about Rust for the past year, and, like many others, I've found it to be a very different language from what I'm used to.
 When learning a new programming language, conventional wisdom states that you go "bottom-up", starting with the fundamental concepts and building up from there -- this is typically done via books and tutorials.
 Alternatively, a lot of folks choose to begin "top-down", starting with a high-level overview of a problem of interest and then diving into the details that are relevant to that problem, by directly working with code and examples.

-Personally, I've found that the best way to learn Rust is to **do both at the same time**, i.e., switch between the bottom-up and top-down approaches when you're starting off.
-This is because Rust has a lot of  concepts that are hard for beginners, like traits, references, borrow-checking and lifetimes, but these concepts are ubiquitous throughout the language, in a way that you can't sequentially increase the complexity of your learning without getting stuck.
+Personally, I've found that the best way to learn Rust is to approach it from **both directions at the same time**, i.e., alternate between the bottom-up and top-down approaches when you're starting off.
+This is because Rust has a lot of concepts that are hard for beginners, like traits, references, borrowing and lifetimes, but these concepts are ubiquitous throughout the language, in a way that you can't sequentially increase the complexity of your learning without getting stuck.

 {{figure(src="rust-learning-modes.png" alt="Learning Rust by mixing top-down and bottom-up approaches")}}